 Poria-cocos mushrooms also taste Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like poria-cocos mushrooms tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such poria-cocos mushrooms are thought to target the Spleen, the Heart, the Kidney and the Lung.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+As such poria-cocos mushrooms are thought to target the Heart, the Kidney, the Lung and the Spleen.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Poria-cocos mushrooms is a key source of pachymic acid which may be useful to target endoplasmic reticulum (ER) stress and thus may represent a promising new framework in the treatment of currently incurable pancreatic cancer.
 1.